Depression Counselling SG

 Some of the other alternatives you can try alongside therapy in Singapore include:

 Alternative treatments: Some people may find relief from depression through alternative or complementary therapies, such as acupuncture or herbal supplements.
-For instance, in an acupuncture treatment, fine needles are inserted into specific areas of the body.
+For example, in an acupuncture treatment, fine needles are inserted into specific areas of the body.
 By doing so, it stimulates the release of endorphins and relaxes the body and mind.

 What Do Therapists Do During Depression Counselling?